BaBy Cosmic Tension: Conclusion

 One may wonder why our analysis leads to a higher preference for non-vanishing $r_\epsilon$ than the one reported in Ref.~\cite{SPT-3G:2025vtb}.
 A difference resides in our use of the more theoretically justified slow-roll primordial power spectra, as opposed to phenomenological power laws.
 Another more likely possibility is the choice of our complementary data sets $\calD$.
 In order to test the robustness of our results, we have reproduced essentially the same discrepancy between BK and SPT by either removing the lensing or BAO data, as well as by trading the {\SROLL} polarisation data for the legacy {\PLANCK} data ($\texttt{lowE}$).
 We have also tested the same exact analysis by replacing the {\EBOSS} BAO data by the DESI data and, even though some cosmological parameter posteriors are accordingly shifted, the posterior on $\log(\epsilon_1)$ remains unaffected.
 Various other numerical settings in {\CAMB} have also been tested to ensure the accuracy of the lensing computations.

-Finally, we have also tested the inclusion of the $30$ lower multipoles of the {\LOWLTT} {\PLANCK} CMB data.
-As discussed in the introduction, primordial gravitational waves contribute to a small amount of the overall $\TT$ power spectrum.
+Finally, we have also tested the inclusion of the {\LOWLTT} {\PLANCK} CMB data which correspond to the multipoles $\ell=2$ to $\ell=29$ for the temperature anisotropies.
+The {\LOWLTT} likelihood is specific to these scales and pixel-based as to enforce an optimal component separation~\cite{Planck:2018yye}.
+As discussed in the introduction, primordial gravitational waves contribute to a small amount of the overall $\TT$ power spectrum at the largest length scales and they should be (weakly) constrained by the {\LOWLTT} likelihood.
 Various relevant posteriors obtained from $\calD+\LOWLTT$ have been represented in \cref{fig:lowltension}.
 For BK, the posterior of $\log(\epsilon_1)$ is unchanged whereas the one associated with SPT is less peaked and slightly shifted to lower values.
 As a result, there is also a small tension between the SPT $B$-mode measurements and the {\PLANCK} {\LOWLTT} data.
-This observation suggests that the $B$-modes excess we have found here, as measured by SPT, is probably not of inflationary origin but rather due to a yet to be understood foreground.
-Nonetheless, one should probably keep an open mind that the alternative could be that the BK data are overmarginalising in their nuisances a non-vanishing contribution of $B$-modes of inflationary origin.
+This observation suggests that the $B$-modes excess we have found here, as measured by SPT, could rather be due to a yet to be understood foreground~\cite{Ferreira:2025lrd}.
+Nonetheless, one should probably keep an open mind to the alternative which is that the BK data are overmarginalising in their nuisances a non-vanishing contribution of $B$-modes of inflationary origin.
 In all possible situations, our findings should provide additional motivations for new and independent measurements of the CMB $B$-modes, possibly with new map making methods~\cite{Keck:2025xzv}, other telescopes~\cite{CMB-S4:2022ght}, and most importantly, elsewhere, if not everywhere, in the sky~\cite{LiteBIRD:2022cnt}.